Lord (Edn 2)

 Jesus told her, “Don’t hold on to me!
 I have not yet gone to the Father.
 But tell my disciples that I am going to the one who is my Father and my God, as well as your Father and your God.”
 Mary Magdalene then went and told the disciples that she had seen the Lord.
 She also told them what he had said to her.
 (John 20: 14-18, CEV)

-The same “kyrios” (lord) word is translated as “sir” (to the supposed “gardener”) and as “Lord” - whom she had seen.
+The same “kyrios” (lord) word is translated as “sir” (to the supposed “gardener”) and as “Lord” - the one whom she had seen.
 Now look a little further on:

 Thomas answered him, “My Lord and my God!”
 Jesus said to him, “Have you believed because you have seen me?
 Blessed are those who have not seen and yet have come to believe.”
 (John 20:28-29, NRSV)